-Following a successful trial run in 2021, F1 Sprint races are back on the table for the 2022 season.
+Following a successful trial run in 2021, F1 Sprint Races are back on the table for the 2023 season.
 Fans at the track and at home get more scintillating racing action during the weekend, without losing the traditional time trial qualifying.

-There are tweaks to the format for 2022, including changes to the points system, the races the F1 Sprint is run at, and the effect on the teams’ cost cap.
+There are tweaks to the format for 2023, including changes to the points system, the races the F1 Sprints are run at, and the effect on the teams’ cost cap.

 How does F1 Sprint qualifying work?

 Sprint qualifying, now known as the Sprint Shootout, is essentially a short-form Qualifying session that sets the grid for the Sprint Race.